Compositionality of Rewriting Rules with Conditions: Introduction and relation to previous work

 \section{Introduction and relation to previous work}

-Graph rewriting has emerged as a powerful formalism to represent multi-agent systems whose dynamics can be captured by a finite set of rules.
-The so-called \emph{rule-based modeling} approach, originally introduced by V.~Danos and C.~Laneve in the early 2000's~\cite{Danos:2003ab,Danos:2004aa,Danos:2003aa}, has developed into one of the main approaches to the study of biochemical reaction systems (in the form of the two main frameworks \textsc{Kappa}~\cite{Danos:ab,Boutillier:2018aa} and \textsc{BioNetGen}\cite{Blinov:2004aa,Harris:2016aa}).
-The approach seeks to model protein-protein interaction networks via certain graph rewriting models, in which proteins are the vertices of a graph whose connected components denote molecular complexes.
-As formal methods are expending in the molecular biology community, it is expected that large models describing signaling pathways and self-assembling processes occurring in the cell will be commonplace in a near future.
+Graph rewriting has emerged as a powerful formalism to represent complex systems whose dynamics can be captured by a finite set of rules.
+The \emph{rule-based modeling} approach, originally introduced by V.~Danos and C.~Laneve in the early 2000s~\cite{Danos:2003ab,Danos:2004aa,Danos:2003aa}, has developed into one of the main frameworks for the study of biochemical reaction systems (in the form of the two main frameworks \textsc{Kappa}~\cite{Danos:ab,Boutillier:2018aa} and \textsc{BioNetGen}\cite{Blinov:2004aa,Harris:2016aa}).
+The approach proposes to model protein-protein interaction networks using graph rewriting models, in which proteins are the vertices of a graph whose connected components denote molecular complexes.
+A paradigmatic application scenario for rule-based methods in the systems biology community is the study of signaling pathways~\cite{Danos:ab,danos2012graphs}, which are highly intricate biochemical reaction networks ubiquitous in living cells.